 A lack of leadership limits success more than any other resource.

 The good news is that leaders are made, not born.
-Therefore we all can develop our leadership ability.
-To grow we need to raise our leadership effectiveness through learning and development.
+We can all improve and develop our leadership ability.
+Let’s explore how this is done.

 The 70:20:10 Model

 The 70:20:10 model is a simple approach to guide the development of leaders based on research by various researchers at the Center for Creative Leadership (CCL).
-This model suggest that a single focus on formal training is insufficient for the development of leaders.
-That formal training represents only a small fraction of how people learn and develop.
-The model shows that effective leadership development combines formal training, developmental relationships and learning experiences.
+This model suggest that a single focus on formal training is insufficient for the development of leadership ability.
+Formal training represents only a small fraction of how people learn and develop.
+The model shows that successful leadership development combines formal training, developmental relationships and learning experiences.